Altinn/altinn-studio-docs/content/app/app-dev-course/modul4/_index.en.md

 The municipality of Sogndal wishes that the list of industries to choose from is personalised to what sector you work in.

-Read through the requirements from the muncipality to see if you can help them.
+Read through the requirements from the municipality to see if you can help them.

-### Requirements from the muncipality
+### Requirements from the municipality

 We want the user to be presented with a different set of options for the industry choice based on which sector they are in.